 Health Disparities, Medical Sociology, Med Education, Ethics, Research Methods, Behavioral Health, Genetics

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

-Christopher P. Morley, Ph.D., is an Associate Professor and Vice Chair for Research in the Department of Family Medicine at SUNY Upstate Medical University, with joint appointments in Public Health, and Psychiatry.
-He also holds a courtesy appointment as Assistant Professor of Public Administration at the Maxwell School, Syracuse University.
+Christopher P. Morley, Ph.D., is Chair of the Deparment of Public Health & Preventive Medicine at SUNY Upstate Medical University, and also serves as Vice Chair for Research in the Department of Family Medicine.
+He holds faculty appointments in the Departments of Public Health & Preventive Medicine, Family Medicine and Psychiatry & Behavioral Sciences.
 Dr. Morley's principle research interests are in medical education and health workforce development, health disparities, behavioral health in primary care settings, ethics, and primary care practice improvement.
 He also serves as a course director and core faculty member in the Central New York Master of Public Health (CNYMPH) program.
-Dr. Morley is also the director of the Central Region Office of the New York State AHEC System.
-He is the Principal Investigator of a HRSA Academic Administrative Units grant (D54HP23297), the co-principal investigator of a recently-completed subaward from the University of Southern California on the "Genomic Psychiatry Cohort" grant (NIMH 5R01MH085548), and the founding director of the "Scholarly Pairings for Academic and Research Collaboration" (SPARC) program.
+Dr. Morley previously served as the director of the Central Region Office of the New York State AHEC System from 2010 - 2016, and currently acts as an advisor for that office.